 Use filters to focus on particular subsets of your data to see how a particular group of clients responded to your questions.

-What after you collect feedback using the client feedback tool?
+What should you do with the feedback collected using the client feedback tool?

 Numbers matter if you take action!
 The aim of collecting client feedback is to improve their experience with your brand.
 Share the numbers with the appropriate teams so that they can take the right action on the customer feedback, and ultimately deliver better products and services.